MuklesJs/astroplate/src/content/pages/privacy-policy.md

 #### Privacy Policy Changes

-1. Sll the Themefisher items are designed to be with the latest , We check all
+  1.Sll the Themefisher items are designed to be with the latest , We check all

-2. comments that threaten or harm the reputation of any person or organization
+  2.comments that threaten or harm the reputation of any person or organization

-3. personal information including, but limited to, email addresses, telephone numbers
+  3.personal information including, but limited to, email addresses, telephone numbers

-4. Any Update come in The technology Customer will get automatic Notification.
+  4.Any Update come in The technology Customer will get automatic Notification.